-Together with Dr. Christine Tipper, Dr. Todd Woodward aims to better understand the role of brain networks in cognition and behaviour and to explore how modulation of brain networks might improve recovery in people with schizophrenia.
+Dr. Christine Tipper and Dr. Todd Woodward work to better understand the role of brain networks in cognition and behaviour.
+They explore how modulation of brain networks might improve recovery in people with schizophrenia.

 Our current 256-channel electroencephalography (EEG) system provides a measure of brain network activity, which renders a temporal resolution three orders of magnitude finer than fMRI.

 Recent work makes it possible to map out three to four times as many brain networks as fMRI, revealing transient brain processes that interact dynamically.
 This shows us functional brain network configurations.

 The CNoS Lab is one of the first in the world to successfully develop ways to measure networks of combined frequencies of changes during a range of tasks.
 Adding a Geodesic Transcranial Electrical Neuromodulation (GTEN) system will allow our lab to work on further research on brain networks and schizophrenia, using a method known as transcranial Alternating Current Stimulation (tACS).

 tACS is a safe, painless, non-invasive brain stimulation technology that holds great promise as a therapeutic application for neurocognitive, neurological and neuropsychiatric brain health conditions.

 This neuromodulatory technique uses an oscillating sinusoidal current to interact with the brain's natural cortical oscillations.
 It applies a weak electrical current (~ 0.025-0.1 mA/cm2) to the scalp.

 The low-intensity current does not directly alter brain activity; it temporarily changes the excitability of targeted cortical regions, allowing us to study the function of brain network activities.